Welcome to today's edition of the Rush 24-7 podcast.

 And that was when 25% of the U.S. workforce was on relief.

-So uh unless people have given up eating, more Americans must be on the dole in one form or another than ever before.
+So unless people have given up eating, more Americans must be on the dole in one form or another than ever before.

-And the story says benefits, there you go, my new favorite word.
+There you go, my new favorite word.

 Benefits have almost doubled since 1990, and we wonder why the deficit's spiraling completely out of control.

-We haven't even begun to face the consequences of all the baby boomers retiring, and meanwhile, the only solution that Obama the Democrats offers to keep on doing exactly what got us here in the first place.
+And meanwhile, the only solution that Obama, the Democrats, offers to keep on doing exactly what got us here in the first place.

 Americans depended more on government assistance in 2010 than at any other time in the nation's history.

-A USA-to-day analysis of federal data finds the trend shows few signs of easing, even though the economic recovery is nearly two years old.
+A USA Today analysis of federal data finds the trend shows few signs of easing, even though the economic recovery is nearly two years old.

 There is no economic recovery.